Sign up & start saving!

 There are still some things I like about this account, including its lack of fees and ease of use.
 Unfortunately, those incentives aren’t enough for me to use Credit Karma Money Save as my primary savings account.
 There’s only one way to move money in and out of this account, and other high-yield savings accounts, like Axos High Yield Savings, offer a better interest rate.

 My Credit Karma Money Save account is still open, but I only transfer $1 into it each month so I have a chance to win the monthly sweepstakes.
 I even use the automated deposit feature so I don’t miss my chance to win.
 I haven’t had any luck yet, but maybe I’ll hit the jackpot one of these days.

-If you want a savings account that supports mobile check deposits, direct deposits or wire transfers, and offers a higher rate you’ll want to look at other savings accounts that offer a higher yield and more features.
+If you want a savings account that supports mobile check deposits, direct deposits or wire transfers, and offers a higher rate, look at other savings accounts that offer a higher yield and more features.

 You need to create a Credit Karma account, before you follow these steps to open the savings account: